claudiok/icetray-tableio/resources/docs/container_converter.rst

 In order to simplify the creation of converters for objects of type I3...Series or I3...SeriesMap (i.e. I3Map<OMKey, std::vector<...> >), two converter templates have been implemented in C++: I3VectorConverter and I3MapOMKeyVectorConverter.
-All that is needed for a converter for a custom I3Map or Vector class is a simple struct that fulfills the following
-requirements:
+The template parameter is a simple struct to convert the stored data.
+This struct needs to fulfill the following requirements:

-* defines a type called value_type, which is the type converted by this struct;
+* define a type called value_type, which is the type converted by this struct;
 * has two functions
   ::